edcuba/hgcal-pattern-reco/README.md

 This work compared standard feed-forward neural networks (MLP) applied to trackster pairs and graph neural networks (GNNs) applied to entire events or calorimeter regions (typically a cylinder defined around a selected trackster).
 GNNs were shown to outperform the MLP-based models by a small margin; however, due to lower complexity, only the MLP architecture was used to demonstrate [the CMSSW integration](https://github.com/edcuba/cmssw).
 The integration of GNNs is possible, yet the dynamic nearest neighbor selection used in dynamic graph convolutional networks (DGCNN) implemented via a `torch-cluster` module is not currently supported by ONNX and needs to be implemented manually in CMSSW.

+### Pretrained artifacts

+The directory `models` contains serialized pre-trained models for each case.
+Using the default configuration, you can skip the training cell in the notebooks and directly load the pre-trained models.